| Pvt. Michael Swartz

 All morning long, the sky was filled with American planes.
 At noon, all the planes landed and the pilots went to lunch.
 At 12:45 planes approached the airfield from the north.
 The tankers on duty at the airfield counted 54 planes.
 When bombs began exploding, the men knew the planes were Japanese.
 After the attack the 192nd remained at Ft.
 Stotsenburg for almost two weeks.
 They were than sent to the Lingayen Gulf area where the Japanese had landed.

-For the next four months, Michael's battalion fought to slow the Japanese conquest of the Philippine Islands.
+The other method to use to kill the Japanese was to park a tank with one track over the foxhole.
+The driver gave the other track power resulting with the tank spinning around and grinding its way down into the foxhole.
+The tankers slept upwind of their tanks.
 On April 9, 1942, Michael became a Prisoner of War when Bataan was surrendered to the Japanese.
 He took part in the death march from Mariveles to San Fernando.
 There, he and the other POWs were packed into small wooden boxcars that could hold forty men or eight horses.
 100 men were put into each car.
 Those who died remained standing until the living exited the cars at Capas.
 From Capas, the POWs walked the last ten miles to Camp O' Donnell.

 Camp O'Donnell was an unfinished Filipino Army Training Base.
 There was only one water fountain for 12,000 POWs.
 Since there was very little medicine, many POWs became ill and died.